“The lunatic, the lover and the poet,

 Are of imagination all compact.

 The forms of things unknown, the poet’s pen

 Turns them into shapes, and gives to airy nothing

-In the play.
-Theseus, in conversation with Hippolyta makes some important philosophical considerations.
+In the poem.
+Theseus, in conversation with Hippolyta makes some important philosophical statements.